zhiangcheng/STAGE-AD-Transformer/STAGE_AD_Transformer/docs/DATA_SCHEMA.md

 - Reuse exactly the saved scaler for validation, test, prediction, and ablation.
 - Keep feature definitions and token order identical between training and use.

-The repository implements this contract in `SexRegV3Dataset` and checkpoint creation.
-Checkpoints from the older code without a `scaler` field remain loadable, but inference then falls back to fitting the scaler on the input and prints a warning.